On Pettaquamscutt 2019

-Please join us for the seventh season of the winter speaker series On Pettaquamscutt: Presentations on the Environment and the History of the Narrow River Watershed.
+Please join us for the eighth season of the winter speaker series On Pettaquamscutt: Presentations on the Environment and the History of the Narrow River Watershed.
 Presented by: Friends of Canonchet Farm, Narrow River Preservation Association, South County Museum and the Maury Loontjens Memorial Library with generous support from Trio Restaurant.

 The presentations are on three Sunday afternoons, from 1:00 to 3:00, at the Maury Loontjens Memorial Library, 35 Kingstown Road, Narragansett.
 All events are FREE and open to the public.
 After each talk, continue the conversation next door at Trio Restaurant, 15 Kingstown Road.

 Space is limited for each presentation, so we encourage you to register to reserve a seat, when online registration opens at the beginning of the month of the presentation.

 January 27 - Designing the Linear Park

 The Friends of Canonchet Farm is funding design of a linear park along the two coastal ponds across from Narragansett Town Beach.
 Landscape Architect Randy Collins of Beta Group will present the plans for an inviting and sustainable landscape in the heart of Narragansett.

 February 24 - History of Shadow Farm